4d/docs/website/translated_docs/de/Concepts/parameters.md

 > Declaring generic parameters can only be done with the [sequential syntax](#sequential-parameters).

 This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type. $1, $2 und $3 können einen beliebigen Datentyp haben.
-Nutzen Sie jedoch $2 per Indirektion, wird als Datentyp der generische Typ verwendet.
-Thus, it will be of the data type text, even if for you it was, for instance, of the data type Real.
+Nutzen Sie jedoch $2 per Indirektion, wird als Datentyp der generische Typ verwendet. $1, $2 und $3 können einen beliebigen Datentyp haben.

 > Die Nummer in der Deklaration muss eine Konstante und keine Variable sein.